Please verify you are a human

 Complete Assembly - Nut Style

-Item Lead Time Addl Image Our SKU
+Item | Lead Time | Addl Image | Our SKU Mfg P/N | Specs | Status | Price | Quantity |

-Packing Box, Hose and Oval Base Shaft Log6 business days
+Packing Box, Hose and Oval Base Shaft Log | 6 business days | | |

-• Copyright 1998-2024 SB Owners, LLC.
+- Copyright 1998-2024 SB Owners, LLC.
 All rights reserved.

-• Policies | Contact Us
+- Policies | Contact Us

-Pacific Marine & Industrial
+Pacific Marine & Industrial | |

-Manufacturing & Distribution: Marine, Industrial & Defense
+Manufacturing & Distribution: Marine, Industrial & Defense | |

 A Stuffing Box is the oldest type of shaft seal from the first days of wooden boats and ships and the very first shafts that went thru the vessel hull.
 They were used with both rudder shafts and propeller shafts as well as other shaft applications.

-The Stuffing Box was a box that was built on the interior of the vessel around the shaft where it exited the vessel and it was stuffed with greased cloth and various other materials to keep the water out and also let the shaft turn at the same time.
+The Stuffing Box was a box that was built on the interior of the vessel around the shaft where it exited the vessel and it was stuffed with greased cloth and various other materials to keep the water out and also let the shaft turn at the same time. |

 Present day stuffing boxes work on the same principle as the first ones did.
+In addition, they are expected to leak just like the original ones did.

 In the image above you can see that the greased cloth is replaced with "packing".
 The seal mechanism that keeps the water out is the result of the packing tightly rubbing up against the turning shaft.
 The packing can be tightened down with the "packing gland" that applies even pressure from the inboard end of the stuffing box and squeezes the packing up against the propeller shaft.

+Over time this packing will wear and can be replaced.
 The packing gland can be removed for complete replacement of the packing or you can just add another ring as necessary.

 Some stuffing boxes are built with a grease zerk fitting so grease can be pushed into the stuffing box thus reducing friction and assisting with the seal of water.